Those who have been to HEAVEN 17’s concert performances over the last 18 months will have noticed a glamorous addition to the band on keyboards.

 Taking in standards like ‘God Only Knows’, ‘It’s Over’, ‘Anyone Who Had A Heart’ and ‘The Look Of Love’, as well as cult favourites such as ‘Secret Life Of Arabia’ and ‘Make Up’ plus the full HEAVEN 17 set the night before, she showed her prowess in coping with the wide range of keyboard styles required.

 Berenice released her first solo album ‘Ten Takes’ in 2007 and has worked on a variety of musical projects including with LEVEL 42’s Phil Gould and 42 associate Wally Badarou while more recently, she undertook a number of solo gigs in support of NOUVELLE VAGUE vocalist Marina Celeste.
 Following an EP entitled ‘The Outwood Sessions’ last year, she has re-recorded its key track ‘Walls Cave In’ for an upcoming single release.
-Having just completed the German leg of ‘The Luxury Gap’ tour with HEAVEN 17, The Electricity Club spoke to Berenice Scott about working with Glenn Gregory and Martyn Ware, as well as shedding light on her own musical ambitions…
+Having just completed the German leg of ‘The Luxury Gap’ tour with HEAVEN 17, Berenice Scott spoke about working with Glenn Gregory and Martyn Ware, as well as shedding light on her own musical ambitions…

 I was playing the Esbjerg festival in Denmark with Johnny Hates Jazz and Heaven 17 were on the bill too.